Daikin Aircon Owner's Guide

 Gas leaks occur at flare joints and pipe connections, especially where the original installation used inadequate torque or the pipework has been disturbed.
 These always require a pressure test to confirm before any top-up is worthwhile.
 Topping up without sealing the leak is paying for gas that will escape again on the same timeline.

 The repair-or-replace decision depends almost entirely on the specific fault and the age of the system.
-Brand loyalty should not be a factor — what matters is whether the repair cost makes sense against the remaining useful life of the unit.
+Brand loyalty should not be a factor.
+What matters is whether the repair cost makes sense against the remaining useful life of the unit.

 Daikin systems typically last ten to fifteen years in Singapore's climate with regular maintenance.
 That is a wide range because lifespan depends heavily on usage intensity, installation quality, and how consistently the unit has been serviced.
 A well-maintained MKS system in a bedroom can run twelve years with only minor repairs.
 The same system in a living room running twelve hours a day may need major work by year eight.